-With tactile crystal pyramids and Orgonites around who focus the Earth’s magnetism and magnify energy, you can generate negative ions and harmonize living spaces, as well as repair cells of any living organisms.
-By using these metaphysical tools, they can support people’s wellbeing while simultaneously contributing to lush and healthy plant growth.
+With tactile crystal pyramids and Orgonites around you, who focus the Earth’s magnetism and magnify energy, you can generate negative ions and harmonize your garden, as well as repair the cells of any living organisms.
+By using these metaphysical tools, you can support people’s wellbeing while simultaneously contributing to lush and healthy plant growth.

 For commissions, or interest in Annett’s work call 07919505206, or email: email@example.com.
 She is now also working with Enchanted Gardens Kent, who provides most of her organic, pollinator friendly plants!